mctools/ncrystal/docs/ncmat_doc.md

 ## The @ATOMPOSITIONS section ##

 Atomic unit cell positions in relative lattice coordinates.
-Each element appearing must be on separate line, as shown in the example above, and the name must be Capitalised and use the standard chemical element notation.
+Each element appearing must be on a separate line, as shown in the example above, and the name must be Capitalised and use the standard chemical element notation.

 ## The @SPACEGROUP section ##